 Put Your Finances In Order

-To qualify for most types of loans that are available for first time home buyers, you’ll need a credit score of 620 or higher.
+To qualify for most types of loans that are available for first time home buyers, you’ll need a credit score of at least 620 or higher.
 If you don’t have a high enough credit score, consider repairing your credit and/or paying down some debt and look through our other tips for raising your credit score.

 Figure Out How Much House You Can Afford